mars0i/algrand/README.md

 Luke's Java Mersenne Twister for pseudorandom number generation with Clojure, but that may change.)

-Some code is in Haskell, which is a good language for representing the kind of infinite trees that represent possible random sequences.
-This code is in *src/haskell*.

 There are also a few functions written for the Racket dialect of Scheme in *src/racket*.
 Racket is useful here because it makes it easy to enter and print out fractional numbers in human-readable binary form,